Advanced English Listening Practice – Conversational American English

 So, if we want something sturdy, which is the opposite of that, we want something strong like this.
 I have a sturdy chair, and not, like, a flimsy one that can bend like this.
 So, if you take a credit card, you can bend it.
 Uh, if that card is really thin, then it’s usually very flimsy like a piece of paper.
 It can move around easily, and it’s not very sturdy.
 So, durable, sturdy and flimsy.

 Next, you’ll hear Emily talking about specialized gear.
 Now, gear is just a term for any tools or equipment that you might be using.
-But this is one of those things where you sound much more native if you’re asking about instead of equipment, you talk about gear.
+But this is one of those things where you speak like a native English speaker if you’re asking about instead of equipment, you talk about gear.
 So, you can say, “Hey, I bought some new camping gear.”
 Or, “I bought some new gear for my band,” you know, maybe some microphones or electronic cables or something like that.
 But it’s, it, it’s the exact same thing as tools or equipment, but you’re just talking about it in a more casual and conversational way.
 Gear, gear.

 Next, massive.
 Massive.
 If you think about mass as maybe having some kind of space or size.
 We’re talking about the weight of something.
 How much pressure there is to that thing.
 Lots of different ideas connected with mass.
 Uh, but if you want to talk about massive, it just means something that’s really big.
 So, I might have a big problem, but I can sound even more native and conversational, or I just wanted to say the problem is really big by just saying it’s massive.
 We have a massive problem at the office.
 We’re losing sales, and customers are really angry at us because we did something stupid.
 And so now it’s a big problem.
 Massive, massive.